djboni/yocto-benchmark/README.md

 The constants `A` and `B` reflect on the "processing" (compiling) and the "IO" (reading and writing to disk), respectively.

-Considering the same samples, there were tests with the same number of cores but different RAM size.
-There was a very small difference unexpectedly in favor of the smaller RAM.
-It is expected the bigger RAM to be faster, caching more files.
+It is expected the bigger RAM to be faster, allowing the OS to cache more files.
+However, the tests with the same number of cores but different RAM size, revealed a very small difference unexpectedly in favor of the smaller RAM.
 (Maybe the NVMe disks are as fast as RAM?)

+Tests with (slow) HDs would allow an easier observation of the effects of RAM caching.

 From my perspective there are a few main takeaways: